temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

     - The maximum amount of billing periods has been reached.
     - The user has chosen to unsubscribe.

-This tutorial focuses on implementing an email subscription application with Temporal’s Workflows, [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query).
+This tutorial focuses on implementing an email subscription application with Temporal’s [Workflows](https://docs.temporal.io/workflows), [Activities](https://docs.temporal.io/activities), and [Queries](https://docs.temporal.io/workflows#query).
 This is achieved by breaking down project requirements into Temporal logic:

-- Workflows: the Workflow Definition will contain the logic needed to start and end the subscription.
-Workflow Executions are created per email address.
+- A [Workflow Definition]() that contains the logic needed to start and end the subscription.
+[Workflow Executions]() are created per email address.
-- Activities: these will be used to send emails to the subscriber defined in the Workflow.
+- [Activities]() that are used to send emails to the subscriber defined in the Workflow.
-- Queries: the Workflow will include a Query to retrieve the status of an ongoing subscription.
+- A [Query]() to retrieve the status of an ongoing subscription.
 This information will include the email address of the user.
-- Cancellation: the Workflow Definition will have a cancellation handler in case the user opts to end the subscription early.
+- A [Cancellation Handler]() for users to opt out of the subscription early.

 :::tip Skip ahead

-To skip straight to a fully working example, check out the Subscription Workflow in the Go repository.
+To skip straight to a fully working example, check out the [Subscription Workflow in the Go repository](https://github.com/temporalio/subscription-workflow-go).

 :::